Innovators in vision research

 Advanced technology: Optical Coherence Tomography (OCT) and OCT Angiography (OCT-A)

-Casey's Center for Ophthalmic Optics and Lasers is one of the leading ophthalmic imaging research groups in the world.
+Casey's Center for Ophthalmic Optics and Lasers (COOL Lab) is one of the leading ophthalmic imaging research groups in the world.
 It includes the co-inventor of OCT imaging, David Huang, M.D., Ph.D., which has revolutionized how ophthalmologists across the world diagnose and treat eye conditions.

 Casey's Dr. Huang and Yali Jia, Ph.D., are now also pioneers in OCT-A, which allows doctors to map out the eye's smallest blood vessels and measure blood flow.
 This has potential to further transform diagnosis and treatment for common eye conditions like glaucoma, macular degeneration and diabetic eye disease.

 Diving deep into the "why" of uveitis and ocular inflammatory disease

 Our doctors are world-renowned for their contributions to basic laboratory research in the field of uveitis and ocular inflammatory disease, where their research is helping clinicians and scientists alike understand why patients develop uveitis and other inflammatory diseases.
 This knowledge will be crucial in advancing our ability to diagnose and treat uveitis and ocular inflammatory diseases in the future and in developing better treatments in the future.